contactopensource/contactopensource/doc/README.md

 If possible, this table will be improved to use a better way of linking to internal data.
-For example, we would prefer to phase out the individual fields for table name and row id, and instead simply use the URI fields along with a URI that points to internal data.
+For example, we would prefer to phase out the individual attributes for table name and row id, and instead simply use the URI attributes along with a URI that points to internal data.
-Currently, many tools and frameworks expect separate fields for the table name and row id, such as to do poly-to-poly joins.
+Currently, many tools and frameworks expect separate attributes for the table name and row id, such as to do poly-to-poly joins.

 ```sql